 Earlier, people regarded left-handedness as an anomaly.
-As a result, many youngsters were chastised, punished and even forced to switch to right-hand for writing or eating.
+As a result, many youngsters were chastised, punished, and even forced to switch to right-hand for writing or eating.
 It had a detrimental effect on countless children during their childhood.
 People now understand that using the right or left hand as the dominant hand is not preferred.

 Similarly, many individuals cannot understand that sexuality is not a personal choice and does not need to be ‘handled!’
-Despite the medical and scientific support for homosexuality, people with same-sex attractions are stigmatised, ridiculed, and isolated by society.
+Despite the medical and scientific support for homosexuality, people with same-sex attractions are stigmatized, ridiculed, and isolated by society.
 Because of the lack of societal acceptability, gay and lesbian people are more likely to suffer from depression, anxiety, and other mental illnesses.
-Despite personal, religious, or moral views on sexual orientation or sexuality, our collective obligation should be to foster acceptance rather than stigmatising those we consider different or in the minority.
+Despite personal, religious, or moral views on sexual orientation or sexuality, our collective obligation should be to foster acceptance rather than stigmatizing those we consider different or in the minority.

 What Determines Sexual Orientation?